puspitakaban/UM-AI-resource-map/README.md

 # Introduction
-This project maps AI resources across the three campuses of the University of Michigan — Ann Arbor, Dearborn, and Flint.
+This project maps the locations of AI resources across the three campuses of the University of Michigan — Ann Arbor, Dearborn, and Flint.
 The goal is to provide an interactive, spatial overview of organizations, labs, and facilities that offer AI-related services and research support across the university.